joshuah345/markdownguides/ios/autotss.md

 This application has all the info required for AutoTSS.
 1. Your Device Identifier is the text to the left of your iOS Version
-2. Use the Hexidecimal ECID value
+2. Use the Hexidecimal ECID value.
 3. Scrolling down a bit further will show your "Device Model".
 This is your board config.
 4. If your device is A12+, Specify The current generator and APNonce.